 Goodwill and identifiable intangibles with indefinite useful lives are not amortized but tested for impairment annually or when an event becomes known that could trigger an impairment.
 The Company identified tradenames as intangible assets with indefinite useful lives because, based on an analysis of all of the relevant factors, there is no foreseeable limit to the period over which those assets are expected to generate net cash inflows for the Company.
 Intangible assets with finite useful lives are amortized over their respective useful lives.
 The Company amortizes noncompete agreements over their average useful life of 8 years.
 Technology is amortized over its useful life of 15 years.
 The iron products distribution and manufacturing agreement is amortized over its ten-year contractual license period based upon the annual estimated units of sale of the licensed product.
-All other intangible assets with finite useful lives are evaluated for impairment when events have occurred that may give rise to an impairment.
+All other intangible assets are amortized over their individual estimated useful lives between 3 and 25 years.
+Intangible assets with finite useful lives are evaluated for impairment when events have occurred that may give rise to an impairment.

-The Company elected to early adopt ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment effective January 1, 2017.
+The Company utilizes Accounting Standards Update (ASU) No. 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 The amendments in this ASU simplifies the test for goodwill impairment by giving companies the option not to perform the two-step approach.
-All goodwill impairment tests performed during 2017 and 2018 have been performed under this new guidance.
-We performed the assessment. qualitatively assessing whether it is more likely than not that the reporting unit's fair value is greater than the carrying amount.
+All goodwill impairment tests performed during 2019 and 2018 have been performed under this new guidance.
+We performed the assessment qualitatively assessing whether it is more likely than not that the reporting unit's fair value is greater than the carrying amount.
 The Company is comprised of one reporting unit.